 by John Bytheway

-John Bytheway suggests that we "F.E.E.L." the truthfulness of the gospel through our feelings, our experiences, the many shreds of evidence we encounter, and our logical conclusions about how a loving God interacts with His children on the earth.
+John Bytheway suggests that we "F.E.E.L." the truthfulness of the gospel through our feelings, our experiences, the many pieces of evidence we encounter, and our logical conclusions about how a loving God interacts with His children on the earth.
 Like gradually turning up a dimmer switch, understanding all the ways we F.E.E.L. our testimony will help it grow brighter.
-As you read, you may discover that your testimony is stronger than you thought, and you'll also become more excited and motivated to let your light shine!

 by Clayton M. Christensen

-Clayton's expertise as an innovator kicked in, and he set out with friends and family members to find a more effective approach to member missionary work.
+When writing this book, Clayton's expertise as an innovator kicked in, and he set out with friends and family members to find a more effective approach to member missionary work.
 Their refreshing perspectives are presented in this book, which includes inspiring, unusual stories that demonstrate the effectiveness of the ideas.
-Chances are, you'll discover you're already doing a lot of the things mentioned, and with just a little tweak here and there, you'll be sharing the gospel naturally as part of your everyday interactions.
-Along the way, you'll feel the deep joy that comes from helping others discover the most precious blessing in the world: the gospel of Jesus Christ.

 by John Bytheway